NeurodataWithoutBorders/nwb_hackathons/HCK11_2021_Remote/projects/tyelab_delahanty/README.md

 check out the nwb_utils.py file in the bruker_control folder.
 It's quite messy in there for now, but hopefully it does make a little sense if you look around.

+9/13/21: The bruker_control refactor that includes the completed nwb_utils module is complete!
+You can check it out on the repo if you want.
+There's also better documentation for things now on the linked readthedocs site below.

 ## Background and References